 1/4 cup white vinegar

 This solution is amazing for keeping stainless steel clean.
-My husband has drinking fountains at his office and this spray every so often eliminates the white hard water stains that can accumulate.
+My husband has drinking fountains at his office.
+Using this spray every so often eliminates the white hard water stains that can accumulate.
 I use it on literally all my surfaces; glass, countertops, wood.
-I know you might not want to spray water on wood but with the cleaning cloth it comes right up and no smudges or fingerprints.